 Kristen Hychka: Kristen provides technical assistance to municipalities regarding water resources management and smart growth planning.
 Her focus areas include flood resilience, stormwater management, and green infrastructure planning and implementation.
 She also has expertise in wetlands and watershed management, geographic information systems (GIS), ecosystem services, and public engagement.
 She has a BA in Biology from Smith College, an MS in Wildlife and Fisheries Science from Penn State, and a PhD in Geography from Penn State.

-Jesse Kerns: Jesse assists with Sustainable Materials Management (SMM) programs, including SMM facility tours, case studies, the NYS SMM Stewardship Program, the Trash Free Waters initiative, and the Food Recovery Campaign.
+Jesse Kerns: Jesse assists with Sustainable Materials Management (SMM) programming, including the NYS SMM Stewardship Program, SMM Facility Tours and Case Studies, the Trash Free Waters initiative, Plastic-Free Waterways Through Art, NYSAR3‘s Organics Council, and the NYS Food Recovery Campaign.
 Previously, he worked for Grid, a sustainability focused magazine based in Philadelphia, PA.
-He holds a Bachelor of Science in Communication from SUNY-Fredonia, and he is currently enrolled at SUNY-ESF in the Graduate Program in Environmental Science, specializing in Coupled Natural and Human Systems.
+He holds a Bachelor of Science in Communication from SUNY-Fredonia, and he is currently working towards a Master’s degree in Environmental Science from SUNY-ESF.